Man hopes to paramotor in all 50 states to raise money for charity

 Setting up isn't as easy as 1-2-3 takeoff.
 The weather conditions have to be just right.

-"That's always the biggest variable, sometimes altitude can make a big difference so here at 650 sea level it's actually pretty nice for us," Miln said.
+"That's always the biggest variable, sometimes altitude can make a big difference so here at 650 sea level it's actually pretty nice for us," Milne said.
 "But flying the glider at 7 or 8 thousand feet, which I did around Moab in Utah, it's a much more difficult takeoff."

 He flies around 1,000 feet above the ground, strapping into the paramotor like it's a backpack.